 It's often the time when the relatively thin skin on my hands begin to suffer from the harsh conditions of Winter and my nails are prone to breaking.

-Frequent washing of hands also results in the natural oils being drained which can lead to dry, red or scaly hands, brittle nails and dry cuticles.
+Pamper your hands because frequent washing results in the natural oils being drained which can lead to dry, red or scaly hands, brittle nails and dry cuticles.

 Although few of us afford the same importance to hands as we do the skin on our face, it's almost as sensitive.

 And yet we show off our hands every minute of the day and they have to endure so much more hardship!

 A little extra time and effort to pamper your hands will soon pay dividends.